freenas/freenas-docs/userguide/storage.rst

   directory.

 * *Synchronize* : synchronous file read/write with the server.
-This permission only applies to Windows clients.
+This permission does not apply to FreeBSD clients.

 .. _ACE Inheritance Flags: